VinzSpring/qtviz/README.md

 This allows you to see which classes are connected to each other and how many connections there are between them.
 The edge's color indicates how often a connection occurs between two classes with this signal/slot combination (linearly scaled from green to red).

 ## File level
 The file level visualization shows the signal/slot connections within a file.
 This allows you to see which signals are connected to which slots within a file.
+The file level includes the class name and the variable name.

 ## Example
 ![](qtclasses.png)